Therapeutic areas

 In several cases, cancer recurrence following therapy is a consequence of a lack of complete tumor eradication, which is mainly driven by the biological variability of each tumor.
 Addressing this biological reality is one of the mandatory design aspects of the product candidates we develop.
 For example, each of our cancer immunotherapies incorporates multiple targets in order to account for this variability so that each compound can be a potential treatment option for many patients.

-These four guiding principles have helped us to build a broad suite of therapeutic platforms, optimized for a distinct mode of action, high precision, high potency and efficiacy.
+These four guiding principles have helped us to build a broad suite of therapeutic platforms, optimized for a distinct mode of action, high precision, high potency and efficacy.

-In our oncology therapeutic programs to date, we have treated over 800 patients across more than 20 solid tumor types and 15 of our oncology product candidates are currently being investigated in 18 clinical trials.
+In our oncology therapeutic programs, we have treated over 1,600 patients across more than 20 solid tumor types by the end of 2022.
+Five of these programs are being evaluated in randomized Phase 2 trials.

 Infectious Diseases

-We aim to develop new prophylactic vaccines against various infectious diseases as there is substantial unmet medical need.
-We are committed to deploying our full suite of technologies and immunotherapeutic expertise to develop mRNA-based vaccines against emerging and existing infectious diseases.
+We aim to develop new prophylactic vaccines as well as therapeutics against various infectious diseases as there is substantial unmet medical need.
+We are committed to deploying our full suite of technologies and immunotherapeutic expertise to develop mRNA-based as well as protein-based vaccines and therapeutics against emerging and existing infectious diseases.

-We believe the technology behind our COVID-19 vaccine has potential against a range of other infectious diseases and could also play an important role in future global pandemic preparedness measures.
+We believe the technology behind our COVID-19 vaccine has potential against a range of other infectious diseases.

-Our COVID-19 vaccine efforts have demonstrated that we can do so in a manner that is designed to be faster and more easily scalable than traditional vaccine technologies and we aim to continue these efforts.
-We are investing in mRNA vaccine programs to address diseases with a massive health burden – especially in lower income countries – such as malaria, tuberculosis and HIV.
+We are investing in vaccine development programs to address diseases with a massive health burden – especially in lower income countries – such as malaria, tuberculosis and HIV.

 Our therapeutic focus areas